pkuhxy/Consis-multiID/data_preprocess/README.md

 # <u>Data Preprocessing Pipeline</u> by *ConsisID*
-This repo describes how to process [ConsisID-Preview-Data](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data) datasets on the [ConsisID](https://arxiv.org/abs/2411.17440) paper.
+This repo describes how to process [ConsisID-Preview-Data](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data) datasets in the [ConsisID](https://arxiv.org/abs/2411.17440) paper.

 ## ⚙️ Requirements and Installation